 Different facilities often have different alarm types (and steps to sounding alarms), however, there are three established alarm signals that many workplaces have under their obligations regarding AS 3745-2010 (Planning for Emergencies in Facilities) and the Work Health and Safety Act 2011.

-Some facilities will only have alarm tones, while others may also have an Emergency or Occupant Warning System (EWS or OWS) or Emergency Warning Intercommunication System (EWIS) that includes a voice message or loudspeakers for the Chief Warden to communicate with everyone throughout the building.
+Some facilities will only have alarm tones, while others may also have an Emergency or Occupant Warning System (EWS or OWS) or Emergency Warning Intercommunication System (EWIS) that includes a voice message or Public Address system for the Chief Warden to communicate with everyone throughout the building.
 The key to successfully overcoming an emergency is to understand what each alarm means and the correct response.

-This is the first sound you’ll hear in an emergency, and it means that you should stop what you are doing and prepare to respond as directed by the Emergency Control Organisation (ECO).
+This is the first sound you may hear in an emergency, and it means that you should stop what you are doing and prepare to respond as directed by the Emergency Control Organisation (ECO).

-Facilities with an EWS will also hear instructions from the Chief Warden about what you should prepare to do next.
+Facilities with an Emergency Warning Intercommunication System (EWIS) will also hear instructions from the Chief Warden about what you should prepare to do next.

 This alarm doesn’t always mean you will go on to evacuate, so do not evacuate unless you hear the evacuation tone, and you’re instructed to do so.

 When it’s time to evacuate, you will start to hear this evacuation tone instead of the previous one.